 One important aspect of open () is what it returns: a file descriptor.
 A file descriptor is just an integer, private per process, and is used in UNIX systems to access files; thus, once a file is opened, you use the file descriptor to read or write the file, assuming you have permission to do so.
 In this way, a file descriptor is a capability [L84], i.e., an opaque handle that gives you the power to perform certain operations.
-Another way to think of a file descriptor is as a pointer to an object of type file; once you have such an object, you can call other "methods" to access the file, like read() and write() (we'll see how to do so below).
+Another way to think of a file descriptor is as a pointer to an object of type file; once you have such an object, you can call other "methods" to access the file, like read() and write().
+We'll see just how a file descriptor is used below.